 You can also ask people to share at the end of your article.

-This is perhaps the most obvious of all share triggers - simply making it easier to share.
+This is the most obvious of all share triggers – make it easy to share.

 Here are three things you can do to make your blog posts easier to share: